 The excellent antiseptic and antibacterial benefits of Tea Tree Oil also make it perfect for your skincare routines and cosmetic purposes.
 While Tea Tree oil isn't meant to be ingested, it's very safe to be used directly on skin without diluting it, unlike most essential oils.
 For that reason plus the fact that it is more affordable than other essential oils, this oil should definitely be in anyone’s home skincare kit.
 Check out or FREE e-guide “87 Uses and Benefits of Tea Tree Oil” where we share over 2 dozens of skin application uses for this amazing “medicine in a bottle” oil.

 Great for: eczema caused by anxiety or stress, inflammatory skin conditions, older skin, wrinkles, dry and itchy skin.

 How it works: It's time to open your eyes to the wonders of Clary Sage!
+This oil helps with many hormonal related problems, which is why is considered a woman's BFF's.
+Find out more in this blog.
 The story behind the name Clary Sage is intriguing but not as interesting as the plant itself.
 Excellent for both hair and skin, Clary Sage is a must-have essential oil.
 Adding a couple of drops to your preferred carrier oil and massaging the mix into the scalp is a great way to help alleviate an awkward, dry, dandruff scalp.
 Clary Sage can help keep skin smooth, hydrated, and clear when added to natural cleansers and moisturizers.

 Another fun fact, a 2012 study found a massage therapy of 2 parts lavender and 1 part clary sage used at a 3% dilution was active in reducing menstrual discomfort and cramping.